 Comparing figures 8.1d and 8.1b we can see that the combination of input dithering and output filtering can remove the quantisation staircase.
 We may therefore conclude that Dithering provides a way to overcome this form of distortion.
 It can also (as shown) allow the system to communicate signal details such as the small 'tail' of the waveform which are smaller than the quantisation.
 In reality any input signal will already contain some random noise, however small.
 In principle therefore we don't need to add any extra noise if, instead, we can employ an analog-to-digital convertor (ADC) which produces enough bits per sample to ensure that the quantisation interval is less than the pre-existing noise level.
 All that matters is that the signal presented to the ADC varies randomly by an amount greater than the quantisation interval.
-In principle, the amount of information communicated is not significantly altered by using dithering.
-However, the form of information loss changes from a 'hard' staircase distortion loss to a 'gentle' superimposed random noise which is often more acceptable - for example, in audio systems, where the human ear is less annoyed by random noise than periodic distortions.
+In principle, the amount of information loss changes from a 'hard' staircase distortion loss to a 'gentle' superimposed random noise which is often more acceptable - for example, in audio systems, where the human ear is less annoyed by random noise than periodic distortions.
 The ability of dithered systems to respond to tiny signals well below the quantisation level is also useful in many circumstances.
 Hence dither is widely used when signals are digitised.